wizelineacademy/GoConcurrency-Bootcamp-2022/README.md

 1. Create a pull request with your code, targeting the master branch of your fork.
 2. Fill out this [form](https://forms.gle/h1dEagxmwkytVUJM6), including the PR’s URL
-3. Stay tuneD for feedback
+3. Stay tuned for feedback, your mentor will provide feedback writting comments in your PR, if you need further information or have questions, please request a 1:1 session.
-4. Do the changes according to the reviewer's comments
+4. Do the changes according to the reviewer's comments and feedback received

 ## Documentation